wizeline/AcademyAlexaSwift/README.md

 ##### Alexa configuration
 Go to the [Alexa Developer Console](https://developer.amazon.com/edw/home.html#/) and select _Alexa Skill Kit_.
-Click on _Add new skill_.
+Click _Add new skill_.

-The next steps are the information necesary on each Alexa tab.
-If you notice there is information _missing_ just leave that fields blank or their default values.
+The next steps show you what information is necessary on each Alexa tab.
+If you notice there is information _missing_ just leave the field blank or their default values.

-**Skill information**
+**Skill Information**
 Name: lol assistant
 Invokation name: `League assistant`

-**Interaction model**
+**Interaction Model**
 - Click _Launch Skill Builder_
 - Go to _Code editor_ tab.
 - Drag and drop [InteractionModel.json](./InteractionModel.json).
 - Apply changes.
 - Save and build model.
-- Go back to the skill configuation by clicking _Configuration_.
+- Go back to the skill configuation by clicking _Configuration_

 **Configuration**
 - Service Endpoint Type: `HTTPS`